aspose-total/Aspose.Total-Products/total/en/net/conversion/pptx-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTX to SXC via C# or Online App" h2=".NET API for PPTX to SXC conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within any .NET, C#, ASP.NET and VB.NET application.
+It provides a wide range of features and capabilities, including the ability to convert PPTX file to SXC.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPTX file to HTML.
+Aspose.Slides for .NET is a powerful .NET library that enables developers to create, manipulate and convert PowerPoint presentations.
+It provides a wide range of features and capabilities, including the ability to export presentations to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to SXC.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets.
+It provides a wide range of features and capabilities, including the ability to convert HTML to SXC.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTX file to SXC within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTX to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+By using Aspose.Total for .NET, developers can easily convert PPTX file to SXC within any .NET, C#, ASP.NET and VB.NET application.
+It provides a simple and straightforward way to achieve this task, with no need for any additional software or libraries.
+All that is required is to use Aspose.Slides for .NET to export the PPTX file to HTML, and then use Aspose.Cells for .NET to convert the HTML file to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}